escadaguilherme2/Overleaf_Compilation_Solver/README (MiKTeX).txt

 4. Keep MiKTeX Updated:
     - It is crucial to regularly update MiKTeX to benefit from the latest package updates and bug fixes.
-    - In the context menu, select "Update MiKTeX" to open the update utility.
+    - In the context menu, select "Check for updates" to open the update utility.
     - Follow the prompts to complete the update process.
 This will help ensure your LaTeX environment is always up-to-date.

 5. Exiting MiKTeX Console: